Aayush0079/DBMS-ONESHOP/readme.md

 # Online website for buying and selling -Oneshope

 -(undergoing)
- -These project is undergoing under professor Dr.Ashok Sairam
+ -This project is undergoing under professor Dr.Ashok Sairam